What is a Road Traffic Accident Claim?

 - Whiplash claims

-- Driver distraction – changing music, reading texts, or lighting a cigarette
+- Driver distractions – changing music, reading texts, smoking

-- Driver negligence – driving under the influence of drugs or alcohol, driving dangerously
+- Driver negligence- driving under the influence of drugs or alcohol or driving dangerously

-- Inadequate vehicle maintenance – incorrect tyre pressure, lack of windscreen wash or blunt wiper blades
+- Inadequate vehicle maintenance- incorrect tyre pressure, lack of windscreen wash, blunt wiper blades

-- Poor road condition – large potholes, slippery surfaces after a spillage, poorly signed roadworks
+- Poor Road Condition- large pot holes, slippery surfaces after spillage, poorly signed roadworks

 Why Choose The Compensation Experts?

-At The Compensation Experts, we work with some the UK’s leading personal injury lawyers, including those who specialise in road traffic accident compensation and who have a proven track record in successful claims.
+At The Compensation Experts, we work with the UK’s leading personal injury lawyers, who specialise in road traffic accident compensation and who have a proven track record in successful claims.

 We offer a free, no-obligation legal consultation to answer any questions you may have about whether you can claim compensation and how to do it, so you can make an informed decision about how you are going to proceed.
 Our clients have access to highly trained and knowledgeable legal advisors and lawyers who will keep you informed of the progress of your claim each step of the way in a language you understand rather than confusing and unnecessary legal jargon.

-No one wants to be a position where they are entitled to claim compensation, but if you are, then you want a team on your side who understands what you are going through and who has the experience and expertise to obtain maximum compensation, like The Compensation Experts.
+No one wants to be in a position where they are entitled to claim compensation, but if you are, then you want the Compensation Experts on your side who understand what you are going through and have the experience and expertise to obtain the maximum compensation.